bloopsoup/DANGERdice/README.md

 runs the game as a state machine and is able to support a wide variety of GUI components such as typed out dialogue boxes.

+Since this was my first attempt at creating a game engine, there's plenty of questionable design decisions that came about from lack of experience.
+I am planning to use the things I learned from creating this engine to create a new Javascript engine called `BOGGERS.js`.
+Maybe I will come back and revamp this engine so it better utilizes the features of `pygame` and `pyglet`.

 # Build Instructions

 ---